 The next three rounds were a strange sight to anyone even barely familiar with the natural styles of the two fighters.
 Instead of Hearns stalking, it was Leonard.
 Instead of Leonard dancing and moving, staying one step ahead of the dangerous puncher, it was Hearns.
 The surprising fact borne out by this complete reversal was that Leonard’s power, often underrated, proved just as deadly as The Hit Man’s.
 But now Sugar Ray had fallen victim to the puncher’s common mistake, looking for the one big shot instead of working the opponent and letting the knockout come naturally.
 Plodding after Hearns, and again having trouble getting past those long arms, Leonard allowed The Motor City Cobra, who just a few minutes ago looked finished, back into the fight.

-Now it was time for Angelo Dundee’s scene and yet another turning point.
-The trainer of some 15 world champions and a peerless cornerman, Dundee laid it on the line: “You’re blowing it now, son, you’re blowing it. … We need fire and you’re not firing!
-You’re blowing it. … Ray, you’ve got to be quicker!
+Now it was time for Angelo Dundee’s pivotal scene and yet another turning point in this dramatic struggle.
+The trainer of some 15 world champions and a peerless cornerman, Dundee laid it on the line in terms Leonard could not ignore: “You’re blowing it now, son, you’re blowing it. … We need fire and you’re not firing!
+You’re blowing it … Ray, you’ve got to be quicker!
 You’ve gotta take it away from him!
 Speed!”

-And with that, Leonard sprang from his stool to start the thirteenth, no longer the quarry, but taking the fight to Hearns with urgency and eventually landing a crunching right hand over Tommy’s low left.
+And with that, Leonard sprang from his stool to start round 13, no longer the quarry, but taking the fight to Hearns with urgency and eventually landing a crunching right hand over Tommy’s low left.
 For the first time since the seventh, Hearns’ legs buckled and Sugar Ray didn’t let “The Hitman” off the hook.
-An amazing, rapid-fire flurry of 25 unanswered punches had Hearns dazed and staggering.
+An astonishing, rapid-fire flurry of 25 unanswered punches had Hearns dazed and staggering.
 He fell through the ropes twice before the round ended, and it was courage alone that allowed him to survive.

 In terms of twists and turns, it was a drama worthy of Sophocles, and the excitement and action demanded a rematch.
 Unfortunately for Thomas Hearns, and boxing fans everywhere, it would be eight long years before these two great talents clashed again. — Michael Carbert